Best Dehumidifiers in Canada

 - continuous drainage available to eliminate the need to empty the water reservoir.

 The next item on our list of the best dehumidifiers in Canada is this little guy by Ivation.
-If you’re looking for something compact or want to target a specific area in your home (and don’t wish to overspend), the Ivation might be just the right pick.
+It is arguably the best portable dehumidifier in Canada.
+So, If you’re looking for something compact or want to target a specific area in your home (and don’t wish to overspend), the Ivation might be just the right pick.
 I used it in my kitchen after I started noticing mold growing on the tiles and the seams.
 Luckily enough, the Ivation managed to keep the humidity in my kitchen low.
 And yes, the mold did not reappear after that.

 Another aspect that impressed me was the extra drainage option.
 This dehumidifier comes with a connection hose, so you can use continuous drainage and forget about emptying the water reservoir.
 This would come in handy in extra-humid spaces.
 Additionally, this feature can help save you some time.
 After all, the Ivation is rather compact.
 Therefore, you might have to remove the water reservoir too often if you don’t use the connection hose.